New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Data Processing

 In the limit where all values of $\Phi_i$ are equal, this second term becomes $N(N-1)/2$, the number of $i,j$ pairs with $i>j$, showing that with no daily fluctuations in ionospheric Faraday depth, there is no change in the signal.

 To estimate the level of ionospheric attenuation, we calculated $\varepsilon$ for the 3 LST transits described in the section above.
-For the observed distribution of RM at each of the three representative LSTs, the average attenuation was calculated to be $\varepsilon=0.015$.
-To obtain some measure of the uncertainty in this value, we generated 10,000 realizations of the attenuation factor for an 82 day integration, drawing randomly from the RM distributions shown in Figure~\ref{fig:RMspread}, and found the average simulated value to be $0.012 \pm 0.004$.
-Note that while we have neglected it, the actual spatial variation in TEC, would tend to rapidly increase the attenuation.
-The net effect is that polarized leakage into Stokes $I$ is strongly decreased by this averaging process, as well as the observed signal in Stokes $Q$ and $U$.
+For the observed distribution of RM at LST = 4h, 6h, 8h, the standard deviations of RM are $\sigma_\Phi = 0.30, 0.24, 0.20$ rad m$^{-2}$ and the average attenuation was calculated to be $\varepsilon=0.42, 0.41, 0.48$ in Band II (164 MHz) and $\varepsilon=0.07, 0.06, 0.11$ in Band I (126 MHz), for each LST, respectively.
+To obtain some measure of the uncertainty in this value, we generated 10,000 realizations of the attenuation factor for an 82 day integration, drawing randomly from the RM distributions shown in Figure~\ref{fig:RMspread}, and found the average simulated value to be $0.43 \pm 0.06$ (Band II) and $0.07 \pm 0.05$ (Band I).
+(Note that while we have neglected it, spatial variation in the TEC would tend to increase the attenuation.)
+The net effect is that polarized leakage into Stokes $I$ is notably decreased by this averaging process, as are the observed signals in Stokes $Q$ and $U$.
+A more sophisticated model of this leakage and attenuation is the subject of future work.